How to Apply

 - Copy of Stamped Orders (provide upon arrival)

 A completed housing application is required in order to be placed on the wait list.
 Other documentation may be required depending on your situation, including a copy of current PCS orders.
-To accept a home, the Service Member must be signed in at West Point and present confirmation of clearing previous duty station (form DA31).
+To accept a home, the Service Member must be signed in at West Point and present confirmation of clearing previous duty station (Form IPPS-A Absence Request).

 Your eligibility date for housing is determined according to the following criteria: